vyshakg/smallcase-assignment/README.md

 ![tradebuy](https://user-images.githubusercontent.com/17231224/55734708-ab013a00-5a3d-11e9-9892-5281ea00772a.png)

-### Error handling for the invalid price and quantity :
+Error handling for the invalid OwnerShip and quantity :

 ### Inavalid Quantity :